Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 Embedded Systems, (<span tt="ES">ES</span>), is an application field that merges computer science, electrical engineering and mechanical engineering to create <span tt="electronic">electronic</span> systems for <strong>specific</strong> use cases.
 </div>

-While all embedded systems are computers that perform computation, not all computers are embedded systems: general-purpose computers like desktop PCs, laptops, and smartphones are not considered embedded systems.
+While all embedded systems are computers, not all computers are embedded systems: general-purpose computers like desktop PCs, laptops, and smartphones are not considered embedded systems.

 Some <span tt="ES">ES</span> examples are:
 - <span tt="keyboard">computer keyboard</span>